joserodriguesjr/joserodriguesjr.github.io/_posts/2024-10-10-api-using-spring-data-rest.md

 - Write custom error messages to avoid API exposition
 - Create a custom projection
 - Generate Swagger docs
-- Use PostgreSQL with Docker
+- Use PostgreSQL with Docker Compose
 - Write tests for our application
 - Use H2 as our database for tests